Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Single Sign-on (SSO) is a session and user authentication service that allows the authorized users to enter one set of credentials such as the username and password.
+Single sign-on (SSO) is a session and user authentication service that allows authorized users to enter one set of credentials, such as the username and password.

 1. Enable Single Sign-on in the web browser